Skip to main content

 Yes.
 During the outdoor season, there are multiple sessions running each week and you can play as many as you like.
 You will have to complete the signup form again to register for each session.

 Keep in mind: If you have played one week in a row, we ask that you wait 24 hours after signup opens before registering the next week (for the same play day).
 You will be removed if you sign up earlier (with no refund issued for repeat offenders).
+This rule is to ensure more members have access to our court time in play sessions.

 Play Format & Locations